 This process is called the “phajaan,” where a baby elephant’s spirit is completely broken.
 The baby is torn away from its mother and placed in a space similar to a closet where they are unable to move.
 After this, they are beaten with bull hooks and clubs, while being starved and deprived of sleep.
 Sadly, many elephant camps in Thailand still mistreat the animals with bull hooks.
 My coworker visited Thailand a couple years ago and they had decided to ride an elephant without knowing what goes on behind the scenes.
 She said that while they were riding the elephant it was being beaten with the bull hook to make it walk faster.
 She had no idea and felt so sad for riding the poor elephant and wished that she hadn’t.

 Fast forward to the end of our trip and we were so happy that we chose to go to Wildlife Friends Foundation in Kanchanaburi, Thailand.
-We had also heard amazing things about the elephant sanctuary in Chiang Mai, Elephant Nature Park, however we were not exploring north Thailand on this trip.
+We had heard that the best elephant sanctuary in Thailand is in Chiang Mai, called Elephant Nature Park, however we were not exploring north Thailand on this trip.

 WFFT responds to reports by the public and government officials of wildlife in need of care.
 Many of these rescued wild animals are kept as pets illegally, or are found injured.
 WFFT was ideal for us because it offered transfer to and from Bangkok.
 We simply paid for the transportation via paypal ahead of time and a driver came and picked us right up from Le Meridien hotel at 7:45 AM.
 It was a two-hour journey that flew by with the full day tour starting at 10 AM.
 Pricing was 1600 Baht per person, and 2200 baht per car for a one way from Bangkok.